sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/index.md

 sg ci build
 # Manually trigger a build on the CI on the current branch, but with a specific commit
 sg ci build --commit my-commit
+# Manually trigger a main-dry-run build of the HEAD commit on the current branch
+sg ci build main-dry-run
+sg ci build --force main-dry-run
+# Manually trigger a main-dry-run build of a specified commit on the current ranch
+sg ci build --force --commit my-commit main-dry-run
+# View the available special build types
+sg ci build --help
 ```

 ### `sg teammate` - Get current time or open their handbook page